Being an introvert has many advantages, even though many people believe the opposite. Nevertheless, that doesn’t change the truth, does it?

 “As an introvert, you can be your own best friend or your worst enemy.
 The good news is we generally like our own company, a quality that extroverts often envy.
 We find comfort in solitude and know how to soothe ourselves.” – Laurie Helgoe

-Being an introvert, since my childhood I felt that something was very off about me.
+Being an introvert, since my childhood, I felt that something was very off about me.
 Growing up was a challenge as I didn’t behave like most other kids and spent a lot of time thinking and doing stuff by myself.
 When I grew up, I avoided social interactions and parties that all my friends used to be excited about.
 I kept feeling something is wrong with me.
 But when I was alone in my room, everything felt right.
 It all felt great.
 It was my own sweet world full of endless possibilities and I could do and create anything my mind could conjure up in my wildest fantasies.

-The sheer joy of solitude is something that mostly introverts experience.
+The sheer joy of solitude is something that most introverts experience.
 Although some might view introversion as a disadvantage, the fact is there are numerous advantages of being an introvert.
-We may not enjoy chatting with random strangers or wasting our time in social gatherings or even going out to the world unless we have to, but we have our own unique set of skills, qualities and advantages that allows us to live a happy successful life in our own way.
+We may not enjoy chatting with random strangers or wasting our time in social gatherings or even going out to the world unless we have to, but we have our own unique set of skills, qualities, and advantages that allows us to live a happy successful life in our own way.

 Are you an introvert?

 Do you feel tired of talking too much or being with people for too long?